JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 title: "About Jobs.
 HR Prep and AI Engineers."
 date: 2025-02-10
 draft: false
-tags: ["Outro","Scrapping","Job-Trends"]
+tags: ["Outro","Scrapping","Job-Trends","Overleaf","Interview preparation"]
 description: 'Is it a good moment to change jobs?
-A curriculum for LLM/ML Engineer?.
-Time to recap Scraps firecrawl API and a Latex powered CV.'
+New positions AI/LLM/ML Engineer.
+Time to recap Scrapping techniques and a Latex powered CV.'
 url: 'when-to-apply-for-a-job'
 ---

+**TL;DR** A recap into the job scrapper and trends + using Overleaf to create a [CV as a code with Latex](#cv-as-a-code)

+Get your CV always up to date and be ready for [HR Questions](#historieta).

+**Intro**

 New year, new **opportunities**.